10 steps to becoming an Instapoet

 Life isn’t so bad if one can write about it and get likes.

-Ahead of the Poetry Festival this weekend, where people can discover their love and appreciation for poetry, we asked the festival’s director Eric Tinsay Valles to share 10 tips for aspiring Instapoets.
+We asked the Poetry Festival director Eric Tinsay Valles to share 10 tips for aspiring Instapoets.
 Read on for his advice.

 1. Practise empathy